Porsche recalls flagship electric model Taycan over software issue

 The Taycan, a low-slung four-door sports car with a range of 450 kilometres (280 miles), is Porsche’s attempt to attract customers to high-end electric vehicles.

-Porsche, part of the Volkswagen group (VOWG_p.DE), said an over-the-air software update would not be possible in this case, meaning Taycan owners will have to factor in a one-hour visit to a local repair centre.
+Porsche, part of the Volkswagen group, said an over-the-air software update would not be possible in this case, meaning Taycan owners will have to factor in a one-hour visit to a local repair centre.

+Reporting by Ilona Wissenbach; Writing by Christoph Steitz; Editing by Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.